nfraz007/docs/src/projects/dinars_invoice/README.md

 |Dummy Pvt.
 Ltd.|John|Doe|admin@gmail.com|123456|

 ## Features
-* All the project i have implemented.
+* All the projects I have implemented.
 * Very nice dashboard.
-* Lots of option to customise the invoice.
+* Lots of options to customize the invoice.
 * Page to create product/service.
-* Option to add setting for email.
+* Option to add set for email.
-* Option to add you custom payment method.
+* Option to add your custom payment method.
 * Option to add tax.
-* Tax can be applied to individual product as well as in the total amount.
+* Tax can be applied to the individual products as well as in the total amount.
 * Multiple taxes can be applied to the product and total amount.
 * Page to manage customer.
-* All the payment history can be visible in the invoice detail page.
+* All the payment history can be visible on the invoice detail page.
 * Generate payment summary report.

 ## Database Design